 1. Projecting Sales

-The first thing you need to do when you plan to run an unlimited food format based restaurant or promotion is to project your sales.
+The first thing you need to do when you plan to run an unlimited food format based restaurant or promotion is to increase your restaurant sales.
+Unlimited food and drinks will only prove out to be a great restaurant marketing idea if there are absolutely no losses.
 You need to estimate the number of people that will come to the promotion or restaurant, not just to prepare the food but to actually price the entry.
 In an unlimited food format based restaurant, the price of entry covers the food costs.
 Projecting how many people will come at a given price is necessary to finalize this price and get your working costs covered.
 In an ideal scenario where the buffet that you present is sold out, the profit will be generated from all the markups and all the expenses that you will have saved.
 It is this inbound method of making a profit that puts all you can eat formats under scrutiny.
 Once you have projected your sales and included the markup on the entry price, basic profit is earned, the rest is dependent on the food people chose inside and markups on them.

 2. Using Economies of Scale

 Next thing that you need to understand about buffets or unlimited food proportions is that unlike regular restaurants, they will practice economies of scale.
-Practising economies of scale means that they will prepare the food in bulk (high scale) which will lower their operational costs.
-As costs come down, expenses come down and profit being dependent on both revenue and expenses, goes up.
+Practicing economies of scale means that they will prepare the food in bulk (high scale) which will lower their operational costs.
+As costs come down, expenses come down and profit is dependent on both revenue and expenses, goes up.

 3. Saving While Staffing

 Whether you are planning to run a promotion based on an unlimited food format for a day or you are planning to run a restaurant based on it, one area where you will definitely save is staffing.
 Every buffet is self-service.
 When in a restaurant, drinks are free they run on a self-service model.
 Even in promotional events, your unlimited food format will be self-service.
 In this model, the need for waiters is totally negated which means once again your expenses come down and so profits go up.